CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

 ## Task 3: Interact with Azure OpenAI ChatGPT LLM using your own data

-1. Under the **Add you data** pane , wait until your data upload is finished.
+1. Under the **Add you data** pane, wait until your data upload is finished.

    ![upload-data](images/imag4.png)

 1. Under the **Chat Session** pane, you can start testing out your prompts by entering the query like this.

     ```
-    how to operate Android Auto in Porche Taycan? give step-by-step instructions
+    How to operate Android Auto in Porche Taycan? give step-by-step instructions
     ```

       ![chat-session-one](images/screen-1.png)